keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 1.md

 #### The City Guard
 - [[Jacob Callaway]] is the captain of the city guard.
-- there is a car and cart at the station prepped for them, cart has the Policejack in it.
+- there is a truck and cart at the station prepped for them, cart has the Policejack in it.

 #### Scene
 Scene description.